 As a licensed stock exchange, the Catalist Public Market has been designed in a way that encourages (and legally requires) the disclosure of quality information.
 Rather than continuous trading and continuous information disclosure (as is the standard with markets like the NZX), Catalist uses periodic auctions, meaning information is disclosed at each auction.
 This means investors can get all the information they need to make a good investment decision, without overburdening the small and medium-sized businesses (SMEs) who are disclosing the information.
 Periodic auctions also mean investors have time to consider all the relevant information, without the ‘fear of missing out’ to those who make faster decisions and without feeling overwhelmed from continuous information overload.

-We will shortly be launching our first public listings (mini IPOs), which will allow investors to diversify their existing investment portfolios to include a portion of SMEs.
-If you want to introduce some SME businesses into your wider portfolio, make sure you’ve signed up for a Catalist account and opted in to our newsletter.
-We’ll be sending out updates on IPOs and investment opportunities in the coming weeks.
-We already have a small number of opportunities open to wholesale investors.
+If you want to introduce some SME businesses into your wider investment portfolio, make sure you’ve signed up for a Catalist account and opted in to our newsletter so we can send you updates on upcoming IPOs and investment opportunities.
 If you would like more information contact us.

 By Michelle Polglase